Covariant Hamiltonian Field Theory: Canonical transformations in covariant Hamiltonian field theory

 The immediate consequence of the form invariance of the variational principle is the form invariance of the covariant canonical field equations~(\ref{fgln})

 For the integrands of Eq.~(\ref{varprinzip}) --- hence for the Lagrangian densities $\LC$ and $\LC^{\prime}$ --- we thus obtain the condition

-With the definition $F^{\mu}_{1}\equiv F^{\mu}_{1}(\bphi,\bphi^{\prime},\bx)$, we restrict ourselves to a function of exactly those arguments that now enter into transformation rules for the transition from the original to the new fields.
+With the definition $F^{\mu}_{1}\equiv F^{\mu}_{1}(\bphi,\bPhi,\bx)$, we restrict ourselves to a function of exactly those arguments that now enter into transformation rules for the transition from the original to the new fields.
 The divergence of $F^{\mu}_{1}$ writes, explicitly,

-The rightmost term denotes the sum over the {\em explicit\/} dependence of the generating function $F^{\mu}_{1}$ on the $x^{\nu}$.
+The rightmost term denotes the sum over the \emph{explicit} dependence of the generating function $F^{\mu}_{1}$ on the $x^{\nu}$.
 Comparing the coefficients of Eqs.~(\ref{intbed}) and (\ref{divF}), we find the local coordinate representation of the field transformation rules that are induced by the generating function $F^{\mu}_{1}$

 The transformation rule for the Hamiltonian density implies that summation over $\alpha$ is to be performed.
-In contrast to the transformation rule for the Lagrangian density $\LC$ of Eq.~(\ref{intbed}), the rule for the Hamiltonian density is determined only by the {\em explicit\/} dependence of the generating function $F^{\mu}_{1}$ on the $x^{\mu}$.
+In contrast to the transformation rule for the Lagrangian density $\LC$ of Eq.~(\ref{intbed}), the rule for the Hamiltonian density is determined by the \emph{explicit} dependence of the generating function $F^{\mu}_{1}$ on the $x^{\mu}$.
+Hence, if a generating function does not explicitly depend on the independent variables, $x^{\mu}$, then the \emph{value} of the Hamiltonian density is not changed under the particular canonical transformation emerging thereof.